fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 > CA represents Contract Account
 >  A represents EA and CA

-Most of the current Token standards are difficult to compose multiple continuous processes in one Ethereum transaction, or the transaction must be triggered after the `approve` is done, and may even be attacked by the smart contracts, by deliberately consuming the `allowance` other than the original intention.
+Most of the current Token standards have difficulties to compose multiple continuous processes in one Ethereum transaction, in additional the transaction must be triggered after the process of `approve` is done, this process is also in risk to be attacked by other smart contracts, by deliberately consuming the `allowance` more than the intended consumption.

-From the diagram above, we can see the Tokens are less direct and dynamic than Ether.
-Since Tokens are driven by the smart contracts, Tokens must follow the execution process of the Ethereum transaction, which means the recipient address of a Token transfer transaction is the Token smart contract rather than the `to` in `transfer`.
+From the statement above, we can see the Tokens are less direct and dynamic compared to Ether.
+Since Tokens are driven by smart contracts, Tokens must follow the execution process of the Ethereum transaction, which means the recipient address of a Token transfer transaction is the Token smart contract instead of `to` in `transfer`.
 The process and implementation of the Token `transfer` is not intuitive as Ether's transfer.

-And because the Token ledger is inside of the Token smart contract, any mutation to the ledger (the balance and the allowance) or the logics must be designed and wrapped in the Token smart contract.
-Otherwise, the Token smart contract has to authorize or apporve external smart contracts to extend the logic related to the ledger.
-But the former slows down the development cycle, the latter increases the execution costs and the security risks.
+And because the Token ledger is within the smart contract of the token, any mutation to the ledger (the balance and the allowance) or the logics must be designed and wrapped in the Token smart contract.
+Otherwise, the Token smart contract has to authorize or approve external smart contracts to extend the logic that is related to the ledger.
+But the former option slows down the development cycle, the latter option will increase the execution cost and security risks.

-We had experienced the inconvenience during the smart contract module development and providing the modularisation services.
-Our goal is to make the Token payment flow like below:
+We had experienced the inconvenience during the development of smart contract module and providing modularisation services.
+Our goal is to make the Token payment flow described  below :

 ```
 (EA) --[transfer and call]-> (CA 1)